-The pump is driven by the belt on the front of the motor.
+Pump - this component is driven by the belt on the front of the motor.

-The steering gear – tie rods connect to the steering gear and the knuckles, where the wheels are attached.
+Steering gear – tie rods connect to the steering gear and the knuckles, where the wheels are attached.

 As with anything in life, general wear and tear can affect the efficiency of the power steering system.
-The seals containing the power steering fluid will wear down, causing small leakages, causing the power steering pump to whine and squeal when you turn the wheel.

 Enjoyed reading this guide?
 There's more where that came from! 👇